otrv4/otrv4/otrv4.md

 messages that have not arrived are derived.

 Old MAC keys are formatted as a list of 64-byte concatenated values.
-The first data message sent every ratchet reveals them.
+The first data message sent every ratchet reveals them or the `TLV` type 7 that is used then the session is expired..

 ## Fragmentation